NoStackApp/ns-flip/README.md

 <!-- tocstop -->

 # Why
+The hard part of software development isn't usually building it, but rather maintaining it.

 Any template can generate code quickly.
-But usually the generated code is nothing more than code.
+But usually, the generated code cannot be updated without losing any custom changes.
+The problem is that custom changes are mixed in with the template-based code as "legacy code".
 If the template maintainer updates to a new version, the generated code does not update with it.
 Or what if the code developer wants to switch the legacy code a different template?
-The problem is that custom changes are mixed in with the template-based code.

-The hard part of software development isn't usually building it, but rather maintaining it.
-Good software constantly evolves.
-So we are humbly offering a way to handle changes to templates or to custom code independently.

 Today, software is built on top of endless packages evolving underneath us.
-This CLI was created to leverage external package maintenance with minimal refactoring.
-It's intended for both template developers and users.
+The smart developer minimizes as much as possible their custom code, relying on experts to maintain the rest.

+So we are humbly offering this tool to handle changes to templates or to custom code independently.

+Creating an exchangeable or updatable template lets you and others build the same type of app quicker and maintain them easily.
+Also, the template maintainer can be a more advanced coder, leaving the simpler tasks to less skilled or informed developers.

 It is based on the philosophy of NoStack, that your code and the code of your stack should be maintained completely independently and leverage the work of others.

-Working with exchangeable templates has advantages:
-* An expert can handle difficult things like architecture, allowing less knowledgeable coders to maintain the custom code
-* Speed of development is increased
-* It's much simpler to coordinate with people, because the custom regions of the code are clearly defined
-* Your code remains updated much more easily.

 # What
-ns-front (short for "No Stack Front") is CLI for front end templates that can be exchanged as easily as WordPress themes.
+ns-flip (short for "No Stack Flip") is CLI for front end templates that can be exchanged as easily as WordPress themes.
+It's got commands for both the template creator and the user.
+It can be used to generate most types of code, including frameworks.

 You can create templates for yourself or others that have regions built in for customized code.
-Then users of the template can upgrade easily, or even exchange templates within a category, without losing their custom changes.
+Then users of the template can upgrade easily, or even exchange templates that use the same custom regions, without losing their custom changes.

-(By category we mean the 'type' of generated code.
-That is vague, and we may soon support more specific classifications, but in general a category should include a front end framework and probably a type of expected back end.)

 You can store a template in a repo and distribute it separately, or just use your own privately.
 A template must conform to required standards explained below.
 Creating a template requires working knowledge of the simple Handlebars language, and not much more.

 A template can generate any combination of three types of files:

 1. standard files (appear in every generated code base)
-2. custom static files (are static, but custom created for an app)
+2. custom static files (are static, but custom created for each code base)
-3. custom dynamic files (based on queries).
+3. custom dynamic files (based on queries e.g. components for query results).

-When you use a template to generate code, first you create an "empty" starter file using the `newapp` command, which generates a `meta` directory.
-You can modify the yaml file `meta/ns.yml` to specify data types for dynamic files and any static information needed for the code base.
+When you use a template to generate code, first you create "starter".
+You can use a starter as frequently as you like, creating with it multiple code bases.
+Every code base contains a `meta` directory.
+You can modify the ns yaml file `meta/ns.yml` to specify data types for dynamic files and any static information needed for the code base.
+Whenever you want to change either your ns file or your starter, you can test your code to be sure that no custom changes will be lost and then regenerate the code.

 #Features
 * A `newapp` command to generate an "empty" placeholder app of the type used by a template.
 (The way that `create-react-app` creates a placeholder React app.)
-The template specifies how such a placeholder gets created, so if you like you can use ns-front to let others generate some unique type of application.
+The template specifies how such a placeholder gets created, so if you like you can use ns-flip to let others generate some unique type of application.
 * A command `makecode` that generates an app from a template.
 * A `test` command to be sure that no custom code that the template user created violates the standards for the template.
 The test ensures that custome code conforms to the [NoStack Front End Guidelines](https://bit.ly/nsFrontEndRules).
 (Otherwise, you could lose your custom code when you update your template!)
 * Two markup options for giving complete flexibility to coders using a template:
     1. delimiters for a named custom code region that will be persist through template updates
     2. delimiters for template sections so that a developer can replace a section if needed (less optimal but it is sometimes needed) and the replacement will persist through a mockup.
 * A flexible, hierarchical approach for specifying specific data types needed for a generated dynamic code base.
-Rather than limiting an app to standard pages (you know, a cookie cutter), a `ns-front` template relies upon a flexible specification with the units and hierarchies of components that you need in your app.
+Rather than limiting an app to standard pages (you know, a cookie cutter), a `ns-flip` template relies upon a flexible specification with the units and hierarchies of components that you need in your app.
 * Easy to use: Simple handlebars with a simple standard structure for templates.
 * [Coming Soon] A searchable list for registering templates, so that if you create a template others can find it.